At a Glance

 Dates and Prices

-This tour will run in April and May 2022, aiming to take advantage of the dry season when wildlife populations congregate around water sources, and when large predators are at their most mobile.
-The tour will run from April 25th to May 9th, 2022.
+This tour will run in April 2023, aiming to take advantage of the dry season when wildlife populations congregate around water sources, and when large predators are at their most mobile.
+The tour will run from April 8th to April 23rd, 2023.

-The cost of this trip is £7,195 per person excl. flights.
+The cost of this trip is £6,995 per person excl. flights, with a £400 single supplement.
 This includes all meals, accommodation and wildlife-focussed activities.
 Drinks are not included.
-There is no single supplement for this trip.
-To secure a booking, a deposit payment of £3,500 must be paid.
+To secure a booking, a deposit payment of £2,500 plus any single supplement must be paid.

 Flights and Visas